 - open-minded enough to consider or accept each other’s quest for change or desire for new adventures,

 - loving enough to selflessly celebrate a win for the other, even when you are losing

-Indeed, if you are a good friend, and you have a mere ounce of concern as to whether the intent or communication (shown by a friend) is for the greater good, it behooves you to speak up and confront your friend.
+Indeed, if you are a good friend, and you have a mere ounce of concern about whether the intent or communication (shown by a friend) is for the greater good, it behooves you to speak up and confront your friend.

-Being a good friend to those who mean the most to you requires that you work on yourself and the results of that work will, in turn, feed into your efforts to develop the friendship/relationship.
+Being a good friend to those who mean the most to you requires that you work on yourself, and the results, in turn, feed into your efforts to develop the friendship/relationship.

 Here are a few key areas of self-development you can focus on to increase your friendship skills:

 1. Be honest about your likes, dislikes, ideas, desires, strengths, and weaknesses

 When you accept who you are, what you like, and what your abilities are, you will not only attract those with whom you are compatible, but you will identify those with whom you are interested in building a relationship.

 When you are attentive to others, you learn things you otherwise would miss or wouldn’t know.

 Also, when you speak and interact with kindness and courtesy, others will usually reciprocate these behaviors, and this element lends itself well to friendship building.